Theo-flux/hardware/arduino/README.md

 -  Short circuit also refers closed circuit.
 The terminals are forced to have zero voltage potential.

 # SERIES AND PARALLEL CIRCUITS
+Components in a circuit can be wired in one of two ways, series or parallel.
+- In a series circuit, the components are wired one after the other, forming a single path for current to flow through.
+- In a parallel circuit, components are wired in such a way that there are multiple paths for electricity to flow through.

+You can check the image library to see how a seris and parallel circuit look like.

+# TRAFFIC LIGHT CIRCUIT
+In this lesson, you’ll write programs to control the LEDs in the circuit, including a program for a traffic light.
+With the traffic light program complete and running, you’ll use a multimeter to take electrical measurements of the circuit.

+### BUILDING THE CIRCUIT
+Circuit diagram and sketch file can be found in the traffic light folder.

+#### COMPONENT LIST
+- Arduino Uno Board
+- Breadboard
+- LEDs (Red,Yellow & Green)
+- Jumper Wires
+- 3x 220ohms Resistor
+- USB Cable

+The sketch can be found in same folder.

+# TRAFFIC LIGHT WITH PEDESTRIAN BUTTON
+At many busy intersections, traffic lights have pedestrian buttons that people walking on the sidewalk can press.
+This lets the traffic light know that people, not just cars, need to cross the street.
+In this activity, you’ll add a pedestrian button to your circuit.
+You’ll then program the traffic light to function differently when the button is pressed.

+### BUILDING THE CIRCUIT
+Circuit diagram and sketch file can be found in the traffic light with pedestrian folder.
+#### COMPONENT LIST
+- Arduino Uno Board
+- Breadboard
+- LEDs (Red,Yellow & Green)
+- Jumper Wires
+- 3x 220 ohms Resistor
+- 1x 10k ohms Resistor
+- Push Button
+- USB Cable

+# DIMMER SWITCH
+In many homes and office buildings, the lights are controlled by a dimmer knob that enables you to dim the lights to a setting that is comfortable for the environment.
+In this lesson, you’ll investigate analog signals and how they can be used to control a circuit.
+You’ll create an LED circuit that dims the LEDs when you turn a device called a potentiometer.

+### POTENTIOMETER
+A potentiometer is a type of variable resistor.
+In other words, it can be changed to have no resistance or to have a great deal of resistance.
+The potentiometer we will using has a range of 0 to 10,000 ohms.

+Inside a potentiometer is a resistive material and wiper that slides along this material.
+Each end of the resistive material is connected to a pin or terminal.
+These would be Pins A and B. The resistance between Pins A and B is fixed and is the maximum amount of resistance a potentiometer can add to the circuit.
+The potentiometer used here has maximum resistance of 10 kilohms.

+A third pin is connected to a wiper.
+The resistance through the wiper, or Pin C, depends on the position of the wiper as it contacts the resistive material.
+The more of the resistive material the current must pass through before exiting the potentiometer through the wiper, the higher the resistance through Pin C.

+So, potentiometers change the resistance in the circuit.
+However, microcontrollers don’t read resistance; they read voltage.
+In the traffic ligh circuit, you used a digital pin to read the voltage as either HIGH or LOW.
+So, how do you get a potentiometer to affect the voltage in a circuit?
+By connecting the potentiometer to a power source and to ground.
+The wiper pin is usually connected to an analog pin on the Arduino UNO Rev3 board.

+### BUILDING THE CIRCUIT
+Circuit diagram and sketch file can be found in the Dimmer folder.
+#### COMPONENT LIST
+- Arduino Uno Board
+- Breadboard
+- LEDs (Red,Yellow & Green)
+- Jumper Wires
+- 3x 220 ohms Resistor
+- Potentiometer
+- USB Cable

+# SERVO MOTOR CIRCUIT
+In this lesson, we learn how to program and control our servo motor.
+You will also learn how to use capacitors to store charges and how to use external arduino library such as Servo library to control the servo motor.

+### CAPACITORS
+A capacitor is an electrical component that stores an electrical charge like a battery.
+However, capacitors store charge in a much different way than batteries do.
+Batteries use a chemical reaction to produce electrons on one terminal and absorb electrons on the other terminal.
+Capacitors don’t produce electrons like batteries do.
+Capacitors are storage units where electrons are stored and released through the same terminal they came in.

+Capacitors have two terminals.
+Some capacitors, like the ones we will be using are polarized.
+They have an anode and a cathode.
+With polarized capacitors, electrons flow in only one direction.
+Therefore, polarized capacitors are generally used in DC applications where current flows in one direction.
+Non-polarized capacitors allow electrons to flow in either direction.
+This makes them great for AC applications where current alternates directions.
+However, they can also be used in DC circuits.

+**Note:** For polarized capacitors, the cathodes usually have a shorter wire and are usually marked with an arrow, a stripe, or a negative sign

+Inside a capacitor, the terminals are connected to conductive metal plates that are separated by an insulator.
+The insulator that separates the plates is called a dielectric and can be made from ceramic, porcelain, glass, and even air.
+The dielectric material is what gives capacitors a wide range of types and uses.

+In a way, you can think of a lightning storm like a capacitor.
+The clouds are one conductive plate, and the ground is the other.
+They are separated by the air, which acts as the dielectric.
+When enough charge builds up in the clouds, lightning jumps the air gap between the clouds and the ground and discharges the capacitor.

+Lightning leads to a big difference between batteries and capacitors.
+Capacitors can discharge all their stored electrons very quickly whereas batteries discharge slowly.
+This makes the potential uses for batteries and capacitors much different.
+Batteries are good at supplying current over time, while capacitors are good at managing quick changes in current.

+Capacitance is a measure of how much charge a capacitor can collect and store.
+It is measured in units called farads, named after Michael Faraday.
+Generally, the larger a capacitor’s physical size, the more capacitance it has.
+For example, a one-farad capacitor would be pretty large – perhaps the size of a two-liter bottle of soda.
+It could hold enough charge to potentially electrocute you.
+The capacitors you’ll use are in the microfarad range.
+That’s one-millionth of a farad.
+These capacitors hold far less charge and are much safer to work with.

+### BUILDING THE CIRCUIT
+Circuit diagram and sketch file can be found in the Servo folder.
+#### COMPONENT LIST
+- Arduino Uno Board
+- Breadboard
+- Capacitor 10micro Farad.
+- Jumper Wires
+- Servo Motor
+- Potentiometer (10kOhms)
+- USB Cable